 - Line the bottom of an 8" square cake pan with parchment paper.

-- Toast the hazelnuts in the oven until golden brown and fragrant.
+- Toast 3 oz hazelnuts in the oven until golden brown and fragrant.
 If the hazelnuts have skins, fold the warm nuts in a kitchen towel and rub back and forth to remove as much skin as possible.

 - Place the warm nuts in a food processor.
 Process for 4-5 minutes.
 At first it will look like a powder, then it will look like wet sand and eventually it will form a paste that looks like peanut butter.
 Stop the processor and scrap down the bowl whenever the mixture builds up on the sides.

-- Add the sugar to the hazelnut paste and process until smooth.
+- Add 2 oz confectioner’s sugar to the hazelnut paste and process until smooth.
 Stop the processor and scrap down the bowl whenever the mixture builds up on the sides.

-- Place the chocolate in a microwave proof bowl.
+- Place 12 oz semi-sweet chocolate in a microwave proof bowl.
 Microwave in 30 second increments, stirring between, until the chocolate is melted.
 Add the hazelnut paste to the chocolate.

-- Combine the cream and brandy in a microwave proof bowl.
+- Combine 3 oz heavy cream and 1 tablespoon brandy in a microwave proof bowl.
 Heat for 20-30 seconds until scalding hot (be careful it doesn't boil over).
 Pour the cream all at once into the chocolate and stir until smooth.

 - Spread the mixture in to the prepared pan and refrigerate while you make the next layer.

-- Place the milk chocolate in a microwave proof bowl and microwave in 30 second increments, stirring between, until the mixture is melted.
+- Place 12 oz milk chocolate in a microwave proof bowl and microwave in 30 second increments, stirring between, until the mixture is melted.
 Set the chocolate aside.

-- In another bowl, combine the cream, brandy, corn syrup and cinnamon.
+- In another bowl, combine 3 oz heavy cream, 1 tablespoon brandy, 2 teaspoon light corn syrup and 1 teaspoon ground cinnamon.
 Microwave in 10 second increments until the cream is scalding hot (be careful it doesn't boil over).
 Pour the cream into the chocolate and stir until smooth and glossy.

 - Spread the cinnamon layer over the hazelnut layer.
 Refrigerate until both layers are completely set.